-As noted in previous chapters, an expert witnesses report will always be rebutted from the opposing side.
-The important item to understand in the rebuttal report is did the opposing expert refute anything in the original report?
+As noted in previous chapters, an expert witness’s report will always be rebutted by the opposing side.
+The important item to understand in the rebuttal report does the opposing expert refute anything in the original report.

 A rebuttal report will usually list out deficiencies or questions the original report did not address.
 Understanding what the rebuttal report is saying is crucial.

 For example, assume an original report indicates the theft of $1,000,000 cash from a company.
 Now assume the rebuttal report talks about fixed assets and tax returns, but never specially mentions the $1,000,000 in cash.
 In this situation, the rebuttal expert has not refuted the $1,000,000 of missing cash.

 Sometimes the rebuttal report fails to refute the main issue, especially if the evidence clearly shows the occurrence.

 A rebuttal report can find flaws in the original expert’s report.
 A good rebuttal report will bring up questions or note information in the original report that either changes the original expert’s report or completely refutes any or all amounts.

 Therefore, it is important that any report, whether it is the original report or a rebuttal report, contains supporting documentation and schedules.

 Understanding the different aspects of forensic accounting will help individuals and organizations recognize when it is time to bring in an expert.

 Approximately one-half of all fraud happens because of weak internal controls.

 Consider having a forensic accountant review the internal controls at your organization.
 A small cost of prevention will guard against the significant cost of an investigation.